-Quick guide to Lending Works’ Reserve Fund
+Quick guide to Lending Works’ Contingency Fund

 A fortnight ago, the former chairman of the now-defunct FSA, Lord Adair Turner, caused a stir when he stated (among other things) that “P2P platforms could be the source of huge losses over the next 5-10 years”, and would make “even the worst bankers look like absolute geniuses”.

 These questionable quotes succeeded in doing two things.
 Firstly, it drummed up a whirlwind of PR attention at a time in which he is endeavouring to boost sales of his new book on Amazon – seemingly his primary objective.
 However, it also cast a spotlight on the peer-to-peer lending industry as a whole, and, in particular, put greater scrutiny on the safety measures platforms are providing in order to mitigate the risks to investors.